2017–18 FA Cup: Third round proper

-Fourth Round Proper
+Fourth round proper

-The draw for the Fourth Round Proper took place on 8 January 2018 at 19:10 GMT and was broadcast live on BBC Two and BT Sport.
+The draw for the fourth round proper took place on 8 January 2018 at 19:10 GMT and was broadcast live on BBC Two and BT Sport.
 This round included four teams from Level 4 – Yeovil Town, Notts County, Coventry City, and Newport County – who were the lowest-ranked teams still in the competition.

-Fifth Round Proper
+Fifth round proper

-The draw for the Fifth Round Proper took place on 29 January 2018 at 19:20 GMT and was broadcast live on BBC One.
+The draw for the fifth round proper took place on 29 January 2018 at 19:20 GMT and was broadcast live on BBC One.
 This round included one team from Level 4 still in the competition, Coventry City, who were the lowest-ranked team in this round.

 Quarter-finals

 The draw for the quarter-finals took place on 17 February 2018 at 20:00 GMT and was broadcast live on BT Sport, the BBC Sport website and app, and BBC Radio 5 Live.
 This round included one team from Level 3 still in the competition, Wigan Athletic, who were the lowest-ranked team in this round.

 There were no replays in the FA Cup quarter-finals, following a rule change introduced for the previous tournament.
 If a match was level after 90 minutes, 30 minutes of extra time were played.
 If the score had still been level, the tie would have been decided by a penalty shoot-out.